 You can take whatever time you need to read and reread (and re-reread!) the thorough instructions and analyze the step-by-step photos, without any anxiety brought on by rushing to pause or rewind a video midway through because you missed something essential.

 I’m excited for you to buy this book, available on Amazon now, so you can further your practice or join the wonderful world of royal icing decoration for the first time, with Valentino’s writing standing in as your expert guide and guru!

 Are you a beginner, or a seasoned veteran when it comes to using royal icing?
 What techniques are you excited to practice that are found within the pages of this book?
 I’m so curious to learn what you’ll make first, so don’t forget to leave a message for me in the comments below.

 But the fun isn’t over yet, my fellow bookworms!
 Searching for your next food-themed book to satisfy your informational appetite?
+Maybe buying some books for the holidays?
 We have more for you to read, so check out our other reviews now, starting with these:

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Photos by Mary Valentino and Amy Vee Photography © 2022 Quarto Publishing Group USA Inc. Reprinted with permission.